TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 8/Genesis 8.2.md

 ---

-the fountains also of the deep and the windows of heaven were stopped, and the rain from heaven was restrained;
+The deep's fountains and the sky's windows were also stopped, and the rain from the sky was restrained.